 I really enjoy outreach and have a passion for polar research, so being involved with UKPN is a really great way to combine these.

-I have just started my first post-doc at the British Antarctic Survey, during which I will be looking at the role of biology, in particular krill and deep ocean fish, in the uptake and storage of carbon in the deep sea, both in the Antarctic and off South Africa.
-Additionally, I will be using remote sensing techniques to look at the phytoplankton as a food supply to the dominiant marine grazers in the Arctic- copepods.
-Excitingly, I get to go back to the Southern Ocean around South Georgia, and will be heading there again this season : )
+I am two years into my first post-doc at the British Antarctic Survey.
+I am looking at the role of biology, in particular krill and deep ocean fish, in the uptake and storage of carbon in the deep sea, both in the Antarctic and off South Africa.
+Additionally, I will be using remote sensing techniques to look at the phytoplankton as a food supply to the dominant marine grazers in the Arctic- copepods.
+Excitingly, I’ve been able to get back to the Southern Ocean around South Georgia, and will be heading there again this season : )